RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

   $ java -version

+  The JAVA_HOME environment variable must be set.
+There are many guides that explain how to do this, but these basic steps should get you started for a single user.

+  1. Find the path to java by running:

+  $ whereis java

+  2. Add the location of your Java installation to your .bash_profile:

+  export JAVA_HOME=/path/to/your/java

 = At least 1GB of free memory

   For performance this tool keeps a lot of data in memory.
 This also helps multi-threading